web3labs/chainlens-free/7nodesExample.md

 #### Set up Quorum

-Navigate to the directory where the 7 Node Example was cloned and open the `docker-compose.yml` file.
+Navigate to the directory where the Quorum was cloned and open the `docker-compose.yml` file.

 Add the following property to `quorum-examples-net ` in the networks settings: